MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 ---
-title: Use a custom prompt in a flow (preview)
+title: Use your custom prompt in a Power Automate flow (preview)
-description: Learn how to use a custom prompt in a flow.
+description: Learn how to use your custom prompt in a Power Automate flow.
 author: phil-cmd
 contributors:
   - phil-cmd